 We overnight at Zabljak, a small village near the Durmitor Massif, which lies at the very centre of the vast park.
-Zabljak is 1,456 m above sea level and is the highest town in the Balkans, so it is definitely chilly.
-In the morning another lake - this one's Black Lake, advertised as the premium tourist attraction of the Durmitor area.
-It isthe largest and the best known of 18 glacial lakes on the mountain.
-The lake has a walking path all round it and is actually a Big lake and Little Lake connected by a narrow strait that dries up during the summer.
+Zabljak is 1,456 metres above sea level and is the highest town in the Balkans, so it is definitely chilly.
+In the morning, another lake - this one's Black Lake, advertised as the premium tourist attraction of the Durmitor area.
+It is the largest and the best known of 18 glacial lakes on the mountain.
+The lake has a walking path all round it and is actually a Big lake and Little Lake, connected by a narrow strait that dries up during the summer.

-We've skipped round the edge of Podgorica, the official capital of Montenegro, which takes up 10% of the landmass.
+We've skipped round the edge of Podgorica, the official capital of Montenegro, which takes up 10% of the landmass and 30 % of the population.
 Cetinje was the capital of Montenegro until World War I. It is still the honorary capital and the location of several national institutions, including the official residence of the president of Montenegro.
 Cetinje was founded in the fifteenth century and became a cradle of the culture of Montenegro and a Serbian Orthodox religious centre.
-This city doesn’t have a fortress but it does have natural stone protection.
+This city doesn’t have a fortress, but it does have natural stone protection.
 There are churches and monasteries, naturally, and a palace museum to visit.
-Ivan Crnojević, the last ruler of the medieval country of Zeta, built a palace for himself ihere n 1482, as well as a church.
+Ivan Crnojević, the last ruler of the medieval country of Zeta, built a palace for himself here in 1482, as well as a church.

-The very traditional village of Njegusi is very much in contrast.
-The village is famous for its high-quality cured hams.
-So, we eat lunch of ham bread and cheese in a traditional inn.
+The traditional village of Njegusi is very much in contrast.
+It's located on the slopes of Mount Lovćen, within yet another national park, the Lovćen National Park.
+The village is famous for its food specialities: cow's cheese, smoked ham, dried goat cheese, honey and mead are produced.
+So, we eat lunch of ham, bread and cheese in a traditional inn.

 We drive along the edge of the ‘fjord’ in the morning on our way to Bosnia.
 There are red roofed villages, pointy steepled churches and a string of little islands floating in the water.
 Each has its own castle or monastery in the centre.
 Illustrations straight out of a book of fairy stories.
 According to legend, one islet with a church, Our Lady of the Rocks, was made over the centuries by local seamen.
 They were keeping an ancient oath after finding the icon of Madonna and Child on this rock in the sea.
 Upon returning from each successful voyage, they laid another rock by its side.
 Over time, an islet gradually emerged from the sea.